Please note that crypto trading is not available to UK Retail clients

-AvaTrade offers you the opportunity to Buy (go long) or Sell (go short) on all Bitcoin trades.
+AvaTrade offers you the opportunity to BUY (go long) or SELL (go short) on all Bitcoin trades.
 This service is available to you 24/7.
-You can use your preferred trading strategies to buy or sell Bitcoin regardless of which way the currency is moving.
+You can use your preferred trading strategies to buy or sell Bitcoin CFDs regardless of which way the currency is moving.
 We encourage you to learn more about Bitcoin trading by visiting our Trading Conditions & Charges page.
 Please note: The Cryptocurrency market’s high volatility can offer ongoing trading opportunities.

-Due to price fluctuation, certain crypto pairs may be suspended and/or removed from our trading platforms periodically.
+Due to price fluctuation, certain Crypto pairs may be suspended and/or removed from our trading platforms periodically.

 When trading with AvaTrade you are trading on the price changes of the digital coin, and not physically purchasing it.